Vietnam

 Employment income

 The definition of taxable employment income is broad and includes all cash remuneration and benefits-in-kind.
-However, various items are not subject to tax, including:
+However, various items are not subject to tax, such as:

 • Payments for telephone charges and stationery costs.